MBULLECLODIAETAMBONG/MBULLECLODIAETAMBONG/README.md

 - 👋 Hi, I’m @MBULLECLODIAETAMBONG
-- 👀 I’m interested in Software Development and Graphics
+- 👀 I’m a Software Developer and Graphic Designer
-- 🌱 I’m currently learning Software Development and graphic designs
+- 🌱 I’m currently working on video editing
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me